Samuel-Phillips/logic-con/mansrc/logic-con.md

 As you can see, it's perfectly possible to type everything with a regular ASCII keyboard. **logic-con** will always use the Unicode variants in it's output, though.
-These symbols are accepted by the syntax, so you can copy and past things if you want.
+These symbols are accepted by the syntax, so you can copy and paste things if you want.

 The "and," "or," and "not" operators should be familiar to you, but there's also